noamba/SB_NLP/README.md

 * [Additional docker commands testing and running in a dev environment](#additional-docker-commands-testing-and-running-in-a-dev-environment)
 * [Possible next steps](#possible-next-steps)

+## Note
+This exercise was done as part of a job application.
+I kept it public on github as a small example of my work.
+It is not the most recent, most complete or probably the best work I ever did, but it is an example of my abilities.
+By the way, I got that job!

 ## Introduction
 This application follows the instructions in the provided `TASK_INSTRUCTIONS.png` image.
 It uses `Python`,